 Consequently, the present study delves deeper into the relationship between political orientation and language attitudes in the Balearic Islands by focusing on the particular case of Palma, the capital city.
-Specifically, the present study examines whether political orientation is a significant predictor of the language attitudes toward Catalan and Spanish in Palma and, if so, to explore what the relationship is between different political orientations and language attitudes toward both languages.
+Specifically, the present study examines whether political orientation is a significant predictor of attitudes toward Catalan and Spanish in Palma and, if so, to explore what the relationship is between different political orientations and language attitudes toward both languages.
 To this end, this study analyzes questionnaire data on the language attitudes toward Catalan and Spanish from a total of 99 participants (67 females) aged between 18 and 71 years old (mean = 37) from Palma.
 In doing so, the present study not only expands our knowledge of the role of different social factors in the formation of language attitudes towards Catalan and Spanish in the Balearic Islands, but also contributes to our broader understanding of the critical relationships between language policy, language attitudes, and political orientation.

 2. Background